cstobler/etch-a-sketch/README.md

 # etch-a-sketch

-This is a sample Etch-A-Sketch that I created for The Odin Project.
+This is a sample Etch-A-Sketch that I created for The Odin Project using Javascript, HTML, and CSS.

 The current status of the project is: Complete.